HalleGJ18/BinaryTree/README.md

 # BinaryTree
 Binary Tree written in Python with search, pre-order traversal, in-order traversal and post-order traversal.
+Has class for BinaryTree and class for Node.

 Currently works with numbers in an array only.